 ORCID works with a variety of partners to promote the use, knowledge, and benefits of persistent identifiers with the ultimate goal of reducing administrative burden for researchers and helping organizations understand the impact of the research they facilitate or fund.

-ORCID works with the research community to ensure that identifiers for researchers, scholars, and contributors are embedded in key research systems and workflows.
-ORCID identifiers are part of a larger community effort to create interoperable research infrastructures through adoption and use of trusted persistent identifiers and standard vocabularies and record formats to promote data quality in the collection, management, exchange and aggregation of research information.
-ORCID is partnering with the following organizations that share this vision:
+ORCID is part of a larger community effort to create interoperable research infrastructures through adoption and use of trusted persistent identifiers and standard vocabularies, record formats and authentication methods to promote data quality in the collection, management, exchange and aggregation of research information.

-- ABES: ORCID is collaborating with ABES to coordinate efforts to adopt identifiers and standards to manage access to and reporting of research works.
+- ASEP: ASEP and ORCID share the common goal of encouraging editors and publishers to use ORCID in their publishing workflows, to adopt identifiers and standards to manage access to and dissemination of research outputs.

 - euroCRIS: ORCID metadata structure is consistent with EuroCRIS CERIF ontologies, and CERIF includes a field to store an ORCID identifier.

 - Ministry of Education of Science of Ukraine: agree to work towards increasing ORCID iD awareness and adoption of ORCID’s APIs amongst the research community of the Ukraine.